 2. Engage Your Stakeholders

-It’s important that employees at all levels of the organisation understand the value of learning and take part in it.
+Employees at all levels of the organization must understand the value of learning and take part in it.
 Encourage everyone to share their learning experiences to inspire others.

 HR.com’s 2018 State of Engagement report is one of the most recent to identify ‘trust in leaders’ as the business trait most strongly connected to employee engagement.
 Employees place faith and trust in their leaders and look to them for permission as much as inspiration.